 When it comes to PII detection, ediscovery’s data mining techniques like keyword search/regular expressions (regex) are both over- and under-inclusive.
 This means that IR teams would waste time looking at a ton of documents that don’t actually contain PII, and at the same time miss important data.
 The inefficiencies trickled down from there.

-Download our case study to see how Morae saved their data breach response client over $200,000 by switching from traditional data mining to 🌳🌳🌳Canopy.
+Download our case study to see how one Partner saved its data breach response client over $500,000 by switching from traditional data mining to 🌳🌳🌳Canopy.

 Initially, it was nearly impossible to comply with strict requirements like GDPR’s non-negotiable 72-hour breach notification rule.
 But these regulations were necessary to protect people’s data, and they set the North Star.
 Now, Canopy’s purpose-built technology is helping Data Breach Response teams zero in on PII and assess cyber incidents fast, so that compromised organizations can affordably comply with applicable breach notification mandates.